AoD-X-abhi/TwoPlayer_ChessGame_Java/README.md

 ## **How to Run**
 - Place all the .java files in one folder and compile it.
-- Then run the ChessGameGUI.java file to the Chess Game.
+- Then run the ChessGameGUI.java file to run the Chess Game.

 ## **Prerequisites**
 To compile and run this project, you will need: